Ready to start improving processes?

 • Include a “Key Take Away” for every slide in the Appendix

 When completing the Executive Summary, keep in mind that this is a “One-Pager” that can be used to tell the “Reader’s Digest” or quick version of your project.
 This page should not only tell the abbreviated story of your project but it should include a graphic that proves your process has been improved.
-The Executive Summary should be constructed to stand on its own since it is often separated from the Storyboard and shared with others – Below is a sample from the Bahama Bistro.
+The Executive Summary should be constructed to stand on its own since it is often separated from the Storyboard and shared with others.

 Your project must be work-related and we recommend you complete your project alongside the training modules.